History of Bidston Lighthouse

 In 1763, four lighthouses were constructed in Wirral, two at Mockbeggar Wharf, and two at Hoylake.
 The Mockbeggar Lights, or “Sea Lights”, were leading lights that marked the safe passage through the Horse Channel.
 The “Lake Lights” marked the approach to a deep water mooring in the Dee Estuary called Hoyle Lake, from which the village of Hoylake took its name.
 It is no accident that the four lights were built so quickly.
 The previous year, an Act of Parliament had been passed empowering Liverpool to build lighthouses and levy light dues.
 They were allowed to borrow against future revenues from light dues to build the lighthouses, but they could not start charging light dues until a minimum of four lighthouses were operational.

 When in 1769 the lower lighthouse at Mockbeggar Wharf collapsed into the sea, instead of building another lighthouse in the same place (and risk it being washed away), it was decided to build a new lighthouse further back in the same alignment.
 Bidston Hill provided the right location.
-Being in line with the Horse Channel and the remaining Mockbeggar Light at Leasowe, a new lighthouse by the signals station could take over as the rear sea light.
+Being in line with the Horse Channel and the remaining Mockbeggar Light at Leasowe, a new lighthouse on Bidston Hill could take over as the rear sea light.
 Its elevated situation meant that a smaller, and cheaper, tower could be built, away from the ravages of the sea.
 And most importantly, Hutchinson’s invention meant that Bidston’s light would be visible at the full range permitted by its 228′ elevation above high water: 21 nautical miles from the deck of a ship.

 After the original lighthouse was damaged by fire in 1865, the Mersey Docks and Harbour Corporation commissioned a new building to continue the functions of both the lighthouse and telegraph stations.
 Designed in 1872 by George Fosbery Lyster, the present lighthouse and cottages were completed in 1873, at a budget of £970 for the tower, £1475 for keepers’ accommodation, £1600 for the lamp, and £250 for the panoramic glazing.
 The cottages provided ample accommodation for three keepers (two with families), and were connected to each other and to the lighthouse through a common hallway, so that every keeper had access to the lighthouse without leaving the building, and each had his own porch and front door.
 The hallway was lined with Ruabon tiles, and featured skylights along its long (north-south) axis.